builditbear/builditbear/README.md

 - 👋 Hi, I’m Brandon, AKA Build-It Bear!
 - 👀 I’m a UI Engineer with recent experience in many frameworks including Ember.js, React, and Angular, as well as a plethora of other front-end technologies.
 I also have budding but largely unexplored interests in Mobile Development on iOS and Linux.
-As a soft skill bonus, I have excellent interpersonal skills coupled with an upbeat, can-do attitude!
+As a soft skill bonus, I come out-of-the-box with an upbeat, can-do attitude!
-- 🌱 I’m currently expanding my knowledge of Auth0, Webpack, and CSS.
+- 🌱 I’m currently expanding my knowledge of Slack's Bolt API, Ember.js, and game development in Godot Engine
-- 💞️ I love honing my web dev skills in Javascript/Coffeescript and also enjoy honing my skills in SCSS.
+- 💞️ I love honing my web dev skills in Javascript/Coffeescript as well as SCSS.
 My long-term ambition is to someday be a UI engineer for Apple!
 - 📫 You can reach me at brandon.na.chavez@pm.me or on LinkedIn at https://www.linkedin.com/in/builditbear/.